 2. The “Mystery Components” Scam

-So now that you are up to speed about the brand name scam, and are aware that across the board, the recipe is pretty much the same regardless of the cake, you can relax a bit, and figure you are going to spend about $800 for a queen, or $1,000 for a king mattress, from a company that has lots of third party reviews, a high BBB rating, and a strong web presence.
+So now that you are a bit up to speed about the brand name scam, and are aware that across the board, the recipe is pretty much the same regardless of the cake, you can relax a bit, and figure you are going to spend about $800 for a queen, or $1,000 for a king mattress, from a company that has lots of third party reviews, a high BBB rating, and a strong web presence.
 With innersprings and digital air bed mattresses, you do your research, and you know to look for a particular coil count, check out the layers of good quality foam or maybe even latex or memory foam.
 You quickly learn to buy 4 lb. memory foam vs. 3lb, and to buy natural latex vs synthetic, especially if you are looking for more high-end quality components.
 Read through our Beds By Type pages to get into the details regarding components and what to look for, as well as red flags.

 You can read more about the individual components to look for in many specialty mattresses simply be reviewing the other pages on this site which focus on the most popular types of specialty mattresses.

 So now you are aware that lots of new companies with earthy, sparkly names like Purple, Zenhaven, Tuft&Needle, Loom& Leaf, Casper, etc., are basically selling the same thing, with different gimmicks, and bells and whistles.
 Some of these companies are toddlers when you compare them to established businesses.
 I say do not do business with any mattress company less than 10 years old, simply because you want them to be around long enough to insure they can handle a warranty or return issue.